ferjcast/TCU/blockchain_storage/README.md

-# CACS Smart Contracts
+# TrustFlow Smart Contracts

-This project contains the smart contracts for the Confidential Auditable Cooperative Services (CACS) system, implemented using Solidity and tested with Hardhat.
+This project contains the smart contracts for the TrustFlow system, implemented using Solidity and tested with Hardhat.

 ## Overview